 We have already touched on how burnout is driving the number of healthcare workers resigning from their roles up.
 However, it would seem pertinent to dive a little deeper into just how important managing the mental health of nurses, physicians, etc. is going to be for HR teams as we move out of the pandemic and into the next stage of our lives.

-After a challenging year in the healthcare field, health systems and healthcare organizations are beginning to develop their strategies for the future of learning and development in the sector.
+Health systems and healthcare organizations are beginning to develop their strategies for the future of learning and development in the sector.
 Although remote and internet-based learning were already taking precedence before the onslaught of the COVID-19 pandemic, L&D programs have only become more digitized because of social distancing and safety requirements.

 In this research report, WBR Insights explores how technology can attract, retain, and provide insights on excellent staffs within the healthcare sector.